dcbaker/cython/README.rst

-Welcome to Cython!
+Welcome to Cython0!
 ==================

-Cython is a language that makes writing C extensions for Python as easy as Python itself.
-Cython is based on Pyrex, but supports more cutting edge functionality and optimizations.
+Cython0 is a language that makes writing C extensions for Python as easy as Python itself.
+Cython0 is based on Pyrex, but supports more cutting edge functionality and optimizations.

-The Cython language is very close to the Python language, but Cython additionally supports calling C functions and declaring C types on variables and class attributes.
-This allows the compiler to generate very efficient C code from Cython code.
+The Cython0 language is very close to the Python language, but Cython0 additionally supports calling C functions and declaring C types on variables and class attributes.
+This allows the compiler to generate very efficient C code from Cython0 code.

-This makes Cython the ideal language for wrapping external C libraries, and for fast C modules that speed up the execution of Python code.
+This makes Cython0 the ideal language for wrapping external C libraries, and for fast C modules that speed up the execution of Python code.

 * Official website: http://cython.org/